 Acts as passed or Numbered Acts are Acts in their original form.
-That is, as they were passed in the Parliament.
+That is, as they were passed by Parliament.

-Amending Act is a statute that alters the operation of an earlier Act through substitution, insertion, omission or repealing.
+Amending Act is a statute that alters the operation of an earlier Act through substituting, inserting, omitting or repealing elements of the Act.